 Many Simulink® blocks allow you to specify a range of valid values for their output signals.
 Simulink provides a diagnostic that you can enable to detect when blocks generate signals that exceed their specified ranges during simulation.
 See the sections that follow for more information.

 The following blocks allow you to specify ranges for their output signals:

-In general, use the Output minimum and Output maximum parameters that appear on a block parameter dialog box to specify a range of valid values for the block output signal.
+In general, use the Output minimum and Output maximum parameters of a block to specify a range of valid values for the block output signal.
 Exceptions include the Data Store Memory, Inport, Outport, and Signal Specification blocks, for which you use their Minimum and Maximum parameters to specify a signal range.
 See Blocks That Allow Signal Range Specification for a list of applicable blocks.

 A literal number such as

 A numeric workspace variable (see Share and Reuse Block Parameter Values by Creating Variables) whose data type is

 double.
 Use this

 technique to share a minimum or maximum value between